 Need some cooking inspo?
 Check out these best vegetarian cookbooks!
 They're packed with flavorful plant-based recipes that everyone will love.

-With my latest cookbook Love & Lemons Simple Feel Good Food coming out on April 25 (available for pre-order NOW!), I thought it would be fun to round up some of the best vegetarian cookbooks that have inspired me in my own cooking.
+With my latest cookbook Love & Lemons Simple Feel Good Food now available, I thought it would be fun to round up some of the best vegetarian cookbooks that have inspired me in my own cooking.
 As a three-time cookbook author, I appreciate the time and effort that go into creating a book–the recipe testing, the writing, the photography, and more.
 I have so much respect for other writers who combine these elements into exciting and accessible vegetarian cookbooks.

 When I write a book, my goal is to offer ideas and inspiration that will make your mealtimes simpler, fresher, and more delicious.
 Below, I’ve rounded up some of the vegetarian cookbooks that have similarly inspired me.
 Featuring plant-based recipes from a range of cuisines, they’re packed full of cooking tips and flavorful dishes that everyone (even non-vegetarians!) will love.

 So, whether you want to try out plant-based eating or just change up your recipe rotation, I can’t recommend these books enough.
 When I’m not sure what to make for dinner, I always reach for one of them.
 I hope these best vegetarian cookbooks become essential resources for you too!